ryandeussing/jimhopper/_mindfulness-and-meditation/additional-resources.md

 [Mindful Parenting: Meditations, Verses, and Visualizations for a More Joyful Life](http://www.amazon.com/dp/0977345505/ref=nosim/?tag=jimhoppercom-20/), by Scott Rogers

-As noted above, for some people, including those with histories of major hurt and betrayal in childhood, mindfulness practices will not be helpful until a foundation of self-regulation skills has been established (and before then could even increase suffering).
+As noted on [Cultivating Mindfulness](/mindfulness-and-meditation/cultivating-mindfulness/), for some people, including those with histories of major hurt and betrayal in childhood, mindfulness practices will not be helpful until a foundation of self-regulation skills has been established (and before then could even increase suffering).
 The self-help books below are excellent, though professional help may be necessary too.

 * [Growing Beyond Survival: A Self-Help Toolkit for Managing Traumatic Stress](http://www.amazon.com/dp/1886968098/ref=nosim/?tag=jimhoppercom-20/), by Elizabeth Vermilyea.
 This is particularly helpful if you struggle with dissociation.
 * [The PTSD Workbook: Simple, Effective Techniques for Overcoming Traumatic Stress Symptoms](http://www.amazon.com/dp/1572242825/ref=nosim/?tag=jimhoppercom-20/), by Mary Beth Williams and Soili Poijula